 The Commission uses only one type of fund, a governmental fund, to manage its resources.
 A fund is a fiscal entity with a set of self-balancing accounts recording financial resources, together with all related liabilities and residual equities and balances, and the changes therein.
-The accounts of the Commission are organized into one major fund, a Special Revenue Fund, which is considered to be a separate accounting entity.
+The accounts of the Commission are organized into one major fund, a Special Revenue Fund.
 The Special Revenue Fund is used to account for all revenues and expenditures of the Commission.
 The BiState Tax represents the Commission's primary source of revenue.
 Commission expenditures are legally restricted to projects approved by the Commission that restore, repair, construct, reconstruct, remodel, acquire, furnish and equip Union Station and Science City at Union Station and parking facilities.